harrelfe/rscripts/leanRide.md

 ordinary R comments when sourced.
 It does not look at `eval`/`include` chunk options at all, unlike RStudio's real "Run All Chunks Above," which skips `eval=FALSE` chunks — every `{r ...}` chunk in the selection runs regardless.
-If the selection contains no R chunk at all, the output is empty; use Send Selection for plain `.R` files instead.
-The full script (with its awk extraction logic) is delivered separately as `Send R Chunks Above.sh`.
+If the selection contains no R chunk at all, the output is empty; use `Rwatch.sh` for plain `.R` files instead.

+**Deprecated: a "Send to iTerm2" script.** An earlier script wrote code directly into the iTerm2 window via AppleScript (`tell application "iTerm2" ... write text ...`) instead of going through `~/.rsend/pending.R`.
+That's exactly the approach `Rwatch.sh`/`rsend_watch()` replaced, for the reason above (dropped lines on longer pastes) — if you still have this script installed or bound to a shortcut, it's superseded and safe to delete or unbind.

 ## `ienv()` — a lightweight environment pane